-Weeds are unwanted plants in the farm.
+Weeds are unwanted plants on the farm.
 They pose a serious threat to the plants and can lead to poor yield.
-Although weeds can provide some useful functions such as covering the ground, decreasing erosion or scavenging nutrients, those weeds will eventually shed seeds and may contribute to problems in following crops.
+Although weeds can provide some useful functions such as covering the ground, decreasing erosion or scavenging nutrients, those weeds will eventually shed seeds and may contribute to problems in the growing crops.

 Cover crops help control weeds in two ways.
 First, they compete with weeds for available water, light, and nutrients.
 Second, many have allelopathic effects, producing biochemicals that influence weed emergence, growth or persistence.